ASAE ForesightWorks Drivers of Change: Society and Politics

 American Inequality

 Inequality in America is growing worse, though there are scattered signs of progress.
-Since the 1970s, income inequality and the share of wealth in the hands of the most advantaged one percent of Americans have been rising, even as poverty has declined.
+Since the 1970s, income inequality and the share of wealth in the hands of the most advantaged 1 percent of Americans have been rising, though poverty has declined.
 Americans face a widening opportunity gap as a function of socioeconomic status, as well as significant racial, ethnic, and socioeconomic gaps in primary, secondary, and postsecondary education—though some of these gaps are shrinking.

 American Instability